GannIntegral/gannintegral.github.io/_posts/2023-12-03-choosing-best-forex-broker.md

       "name": "10.
 Why is researching a broker's reputation important?", "acceptedAnswer": {
         "@type": "Answer",
         "text": "Research a broker's reputation by reading reviews from other traders.
-Pay attention to both positive and negative feedback to gain insights into the broker's overall performance.
+Pay attention to positive and negative feedback to gain insights into the broker's performance.
 This helps you make an informed decision based on real user experiences."
       }
     }
   ]